Manage Debit Orders

 Netcash will now validate the Bank account and branch code and accept the record if successfully validated.
 If the account fails validation, then the Bank account record will not be added to the Masterfile.

-Insert ID number if you would like to verify Bank account details.
-Account details and Bank account information is the minimum amount of information required in order to create a Masterfile entry that can be processed in a debit order batch.
+Insert ID number if you would like to verify the Bank account details.
+Account details and Bank account information are the minimum amount of information required in order to create a Masterfile entry that can be processed in a debit order batch.

 • Click on “Submit card details